This is my home page. I know home pages is not a popular genre these days and it probably makes me look old fashioned.

 If you really insist, there are two i's and it's pronounced [Danʲiʔil Baturʲin] (Dah-nee-ee-l Bah-too-ree-n, with a glottal stop between the i's like in “uh-oh”).

 I write programs and build networks.
 Sometimes those programs have something to do with networks, sometimes they don't.
+I'm also an occasional technical writer, freelance tech journalist, amateur clarinetist and composer, and a personification of the nerd stereotype.

 The ones that are used widely enough that you might have already stumbled upon them are VyOS (a GNU/Linux distribution for routers), encapcalc the MTU/MSS calculator, and the task-centered iproute2 user guide (formerly “iproute2 cheatsheet”).